Effectively Scope Your SAP Project

-Scope, scope, scope.
-Over the years, hundreds of articles, documents, and warnings about scope setting, scope control, and scope management with ERP and IT projects have been written.
-We’ve heard it all before.
-Project scope is one of the biggest ERP project risk factors, yet few articles offer practical insight on setting or managing scope.
-From an SAP perspective, all of the tools and resources have been provided to do the job correctly, right from the beginning, even before an RFP is issued.
+Over the years, people have written hundreds of articles, documents, and warnings about scope setting, scope control, and scope management with ERP and IT projects.
+Project scope is one of the biggest ERP project risk factors.
+Yet, a project may lack practical insight on setting or managing scope. provides all of the tools and resources to do the job correctly–even before an RFP is issued.

-Since the mid-late 90’s, SAP has provided an extensive implementation toolset that is not well understood by many, and is even less utilized to its fullest potential.
-First there was the ASAP Methodology (Accelerate SAP), then ValueSAP (an enhanced ASAP toolset), and finally Solution Manager.
-ASAP and ValueSAP were external to the SAP application, but Solution Manager is built in and incorporates the tools and resources available in the SAP ASAP “toolkit”.
-Since SAP has over 20 Industry Solutions, and literally tens of thousands of implementations, they have EVERY major process covered, to a tremendous level of detail, in spite of what competitors might claim.
-As a result, using the supporting tools correctly, there is little reason why anyone should be very far off in their scoping efforts.
+Since the mid to late 90's, has provided an extensive implementation toolset that many do not fully understand, much less utilize.
+First, SAP provided the ASAP Methodology (Accelerate SAP), then ValueSAP (an enhanced ASAP toolset), and finally Solution Manager.
+ASAP and ValueSAP were external to the SAP application.
+However, Solution Manager is built in and incorporates the tools and resources available in the SAP ASAP “toolkit.”
+Since SAP has over twenty Industry Solutions, and literally tens of thousands of implementations, the program covers every major process to a tremendous level of detail.
+As a result, businesses that use the scoping tool correctly can achieve their scoping efforts.

-A well written, comprehensive scope document is critical to the success of a project.
-Even before the project begins, that initial scope can make a huge difference in RFP’s and setting the right tone and direction for a project.
-A good scope helps to determine realistic expectations and can make the difference between an on time, on budget project, or one that busts the bank.
+A well-written, comprehensive scope document is critical to the success of a project.
+Even before the project begins, that initial scope can make a huge difference in RFP's and setting the right tone and direction for a project.
+A good scope determines realistic expectations and can make the difference between an on-time, on-budget project or one that busts the bank.

-When embarking on an ERP implementation, such as with SAP, many companies “don’t know what they don’t know”.
-In other words, how do they successfully translate their business requirements into a meaningful template to determine budget requirements, do an RFP, or ensure that their project has a good foundation.
-Having little or no experience with SAP terminology, or the depth and breadth of the SAP application, few companies are able to put together a thorough RFP to be able to truly compare vendor proposals.
-As a result there are times that a company may end up with a far less than optimal implementation partner.
-Where a well-defined scope and carefully structured RFP process helps weed out less than optimal implementation partners, poorly defined scope could cost much more than just a blown budget.
+When embarking on an ERP implementation such as SAP, many companies “don't know what they don't know.”
+In other words, how do they successfully translate their business requirements into a meaningful template?
+Otherwise, they may struggle to determine budget requirements, do an RFP, or ensure that their project has a good foundation.
+When they have little or no experience with SAP terminology, or the depth and breadth of the SAP application, companies struggle to put together a thorough RFP and truly compare vendor proposals.
+As a result, a company may end up with a less-than-optimal implementation partner.
+Whereas a well-defined scope and carefully structured RFP process helps weed out less-than-optimal implementation partners, a poorly defined scope could cost much more than just a blown budget.

-Obviously there are budgets and limits to what can be done in an implementation.
-The ideal situation for many companies is to determine a Phased scope right from the beginning.
+Obviously, an implementation has budgets and limits.
+Many companies ideally determine a phased scope right from the beginning.
 [1] You should know, even before submitting an RFP, whether or not you will add additional products or enhancements in future phases.
-If you are certain you will be adding on functionality in the future such as CRM (Customer Relationship Management), SRM (Supplier Relationship Management), APO (Advanced Planning and Optimization), SEM (Strategic Enterprise Management), BI / BW (Business Warehouse), or other advanced functionality, it is important to know this right from the beginning.
-Even though this additional functionality may not be part of the initial project scope, it should be considered during the blueprint phase to ensure that there isn’t a significant amount of additional engineering to accommodate these extra functions later.
+From the beginning, you need to know whether you will be adding on functionality in the future, such as (Customer Relationship Management), SRM (Supplier Relationship Management), APO (Advanced Planning and Optimization), SEM (Strategic Enterprise Management), BI / BW (Business Warehouse), or other advanced functionality.
+Even though this additional functionality may not be part of the initial project scope, you want to ensure that the extra functionality and applications do not require a significant amount of additional engineering later.

-You may also see some benefit from the SAP core ERP functionality such as QM (Quality Management), PM (Plant Maintenance), PS (Project Systems) or other SAP functionality but it may not be cost effective to implement in the first “Phase” of your SAP project.
-Depending on your needs and actual requirements of the business (not the technology) it may not make sense to implement some of these additional SAP functions even in the future.
+You may also see some benefit from the SAP core ERP functionality, such as QM (Quality Management), PM (Plant Maintenance), PS (Project Systems) or other SAP functionality, but find that they are not cost effective to implement in the first phase of your .
+Because of this, you may want to implement some of these additional SAP functions once you have explored your scoping requirements in depth, so you can accommodate the needs and actual requirements of the business.

 • Training